alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 This script instructs Systemd about how to start the application, how to restart it automatically if it crashes, and where to print the logs (via [syslog](https://en.wikipedia.org/wiki/Syslog)).

-Let's create our VM image, in your terminal run:
+Let's create our VM image; in your terminal run:
 ```bash
 # Go to the 10_webapp/10_image folder
 cd ../10_image